Carbon-Oxygen Phase Separation in MESA White Dwarf Models: White Dwarf Cooling

 Our WD cooling calculations use these sets of WD starting models, evolving from an initial luminosity of $1\, L_\odot$ and cooling until they reach a luminosity of $2 \times 10^{-5}\, L_\odot$.
 Interior crystallization and phase separation takes place completely between these two luminosities for all C/O WD masses considered here, and so the total difference in cooling age to reach a luminosity of $2 \times 10^{-5} \, L_\odot$ between models with and without phase separation quantifies the total cooling delay produced by C/O phase separation.

 All our WD cooling models use the atmosphere boundary conditions of \cite{Rohrmann2012} appropriate for DA WDs, and the interior thermodynamics are governed by the Skye EOS \citep{Jermyn2021,Jermyn2023}.
-This EOS includes the latent heat of crystallization calculated self-consistently from the local thermodynamics as described in the previous sections, and this term is included for all models both with and without phase separation. \footnote{Most WD evolutionary codes implement an approximate latent heating term of $0.77k_{\rm B}T/\langle A \rangle m_{\rm p}$ based on the averaged calculations of \cite{Salaris2000}.
-In principle, the MESA latent heat implementation based on Skye is significantly better than this due to being calculated self-consistently based on the local thermodynamics; in practice, Skye often returns a latent heat result that is similar to the \cite{Salaris2000} approximation \citep{Jermyn2021}.} For simplicity in the models in this section, we do not include heavy element (e.g., $^{22}$Ne) sedimentation, which can introduce an independent cooling delay of comparable magnitude to that from phase separation (\citealt{Bildsten2001,Garcia-Berro2008}, see Section~\ref{s.ne22}).
+This EOS includes the latent heat of crystallization calculated self-consistently from the local thermodynamics as described in the previous sections, and this term is included for all models both with and without phase separation. \footnote{Most WD evolutionary codes implement an approximate latent heating term of $0.77k_{\rm B}T/\langle A \rangle m_{\rm p}$ based on the averaged calculations of \cite{Salaris2000}. \cite{Baiko2023} has recently shown that the magnitude of the latent heat in C/O mixtures can vary by up to $\approx\pm30$\% from the \cite{Salaris2000} value depending on C/O ratio.
+Our models using Skye can dynamically capture this variation as the C/O ratio evolves in models experiencing phase separation.} For simplicity in the models in this section, we do not include heavy element (e.g., $^{22}$Ne) sedimentation, which can introduce an independent cooling delay of comparable magnitude to that from phase separation (\citealt{Bildsten2001,Garcia-Berro2008}, see Section~\ref{s.ne22}).
 For conductive opacities, all MESA models shown in this section apply the \cite{Blouin2020apj} correction factors to the \cite{Cassisi2007} opacities.
 Appendix~\ref{app:conductive} discusses some uncertainties in conductive opacities and shows their impact on the overall cooling delays associated with phase separation in our MESA models.
 We run cooling calculations twice for each WD starting model, with and without phase separation, and the difference in cooling age to reach the final luminosity therefore represents the total cooling delay produced by phase separation, independent from sedimentation or latent heat.